True crime podcast The Dating Game Killer tells the disturbing tale of serial killer John Alcala.

 The Dating Game Killer is a true crime Wondery podcast – that’s the station behind Dirty John and Joe Exotic (i.e., Tiger King).

-The killer in question is Rodney Alcala, a serial rapist and murderer at large in 70s America.
-Many of his crimes involved young girls, though not exclusively.
+The killer in question is Rodney Alcala, a serial rapist and murderer at large in America in the 1970s.
+Many of his crimes involved young girls.
 Whatever their age, however, all of his victims were female.

 Over six episodes, The Dating Game Killer recounts some of Alcala’s crimes and eventual trial.
-A seventh episode comprises conversations with former detectives and a historian, but goes beyond the Alcala case.
+A seventh episode comprises conversations with former detectives and a historian, though goes beyond the Alcala case.

 What does the title mean?

-Alcala’s nickname, ‘The Dating Game Killer’, came about from his appearance on the TV show of the same name.
-He went on the show in the midst of his murder spree, but before it was known he was a serial killer.
+Alcala’s nickname, ‘The Dating Game Killer’, came about from his appearance on TV show The Dating Game.
+Alcala went on the show in the midst of his murder spree, but before it was known he was a serial killer.